cjcliffe/CubicSDR-Manual/application-window.rst

 =======

 The Squelch meter display the active signal level; to set squelch click or drag the meter to the desired trigger point.
 Right-clicking the squelch meter will set it just above the current signal level.

+Visible squelch floor and ceiling will be adjusted dynamically in an attempt to keep the relevant signal area in view.
+The set squelch level may also move with the signal when it changes but it remains at the same value.

 Audio Gain
 ==========